-- Professional liability insurance;
+- professional liability insurance;

-- a $75 application fee.
+- A $75 application fee; and

 Prior to enrollment in clinical courses, accepted students must complete Joint Commission and OSHA requirements for immunization, medical history, liability insurance, criminal background check and competencies including the American Heart Association Certification course for CPR (BLS for Healthcare Professionals).